anytizer/sargam-blog.lmms/README.md

 If you fill up SARGAM, it can give you the possible raags that matches it.

-But there are always a multiple match due to:
+But there are **always** a multiple match due to:
 * Some notes are skipped in your SARGAM.
 * It really matches to many other raags.

-## Differentiation with other raags

-Oh, when the notes match to many other raags, it is worth mentioning that a raag was also a way of singing it with various styles of stresses on the syllables.
+When the notations match to many other raags, it is worth mentioning that a raag was also a way of singing it with various styles of stresses on the syllables.
-Hence, officially, there are raags with exactly similar set of notes, yet different names, presentation styles, different times for performance, and diffence to human ears.
+Hence, officially, there are raags made of exactly similar set of notes, yet different names, presentation styles, different times for performance, and diffence to human ears, and serve different moods.

 After all, a random melody to be created.
 Out of many thousands possible, here is one.